rickyrattlesnake/dungeons-and-dragons/drow_monk.md

     + **He has no eyes**
         + Automatically fail all vision-only perception checks
     + **Observant Feat** (Once at lvl 3):
-        + Increase your Intelligence or Wisdom score by 1, to a maximum of 20.
         + +5 bonus perception and investigation
     + **Forced Concentration**
         - MUST concentrate to "perceive the environment" before Attacking, Running, Readying, Reacting.